DisnakeDev/disnake/docs/api.rst

     .. versionadded:: 2.3

-    :param before: The :class:`GuildScheduledEvent` before update.
+    :param before: The guild scheduled event before the update.
+    :type before: :class:`GuildScheduledEvent`

-    :param after: The :class:`GuildScheduledEvent` after update.
+    :param after: The guild scheduled event after the update.

-.. function:: on_scheduled_event_delete(event)

-    Called when a guild scheduled event is deleted.

-    This requires :attr:`Intents.guild_scheduled_events` to be enabled.

-    .. versionadded:: 2.3

-    :param event: The :class:`GuildScheduledEvent`.
+    :type after: :class:`GuildScheduledEvent`

-.. function:: on_scheduled_event_subscribe(event)
+.. function:: on_guild_scheduled_event_subscribe(event, user)
+              on_guild_scheduled_event_unsubscribe(event, user)

-    Called when a user subscribes to a guild scheduled event.
+    Called when a user subscribes to or unsubscribes from a guild scheduled event.

     This requires :attr:`Intents.guild_scheduled_events` and :attr:`Intents.members` to be enabled.

     .. versionadded:: 2.3

-    :param event: The :class:`GuildScheduledEvent`.
+    :param event: The guild scheduled event that the user subscribed to or unsubscribed from.
+    :type event: :class:`GuildScheduledEvent`

-    :param user: The :class:`User` that subscribed to the event.
+    :param user: The user who subscribed to or unsubscribed from the event.
+    :type user: Union[:class:`Member`, :class:`User`]

-.. function:: on_scheduled_event_unsubscribe(event)
+.. function:: on_raw_guild_scheduled_event_subscribe(payload)
+              on_raw_guild_scheduled_event_unsubscribe(payload)

-    Called when a user unsubscribes from a guild scheduled event.
+    Called when a user subscribes to or unsubscribes from a guild scheduled event.

-    This requires :attr:`Intents.guild_scheduled_events` and :attr:`Intents.members` to be enabled.

-    .. versionadded:: 2.3
+    Unlike :func:`on_guild_scheduled_event_subscribe` and :func:`on_guild_scheduled_event_unsubscribe`,
+    this is called regardless of the guild scheduled event cache.

-    :param event: The :class:`GuildScheduledEvent`.
+    :param payload: The raw event payload data.

-    :param user: The :class:`User` that unsubscribed from the event.
+    :type payload: :class:`RawGuildScheduledEventUserActionEvent`

 .. function:: on_stage_instance_create(stage_instance)
               on_stage_instance_delete(stage_instance)